microsoft/iomt-fhir/docs/ARMInstallation.md

 |Type|Behavior
 |---|---
-|**R4DeviceAndPatientLookupIdentityService**|Default setting.
+|**Lookup**|Default setting.
 Device identifier from ingested messages is retrieved from the FHIR server.
 Patient is expected to be linked to the device.
-|**R4DeviceAndPatientCreateIdentityService**|System attempts to retrieve the device identifier and associated patient from the FHIR server.
+|**Create**|System attempts to retrieve the device identifier and associated patient from the FHIR server.
 If either isn't found a shell resource with just the identity will be created.
 Requires a patient identifier be mapped in the device content configuration template.
-|**R4DeviceAndPatientWithEncounterLookupIdentityService**|Like the first setting but allows you to include an encounter identifier with the message to associate with the device/patient.
+|**LookupWithEncounter**|Like the first setting but allows you to include an encounter identifier with the message to associate with the device/patient.
 The encounter is looked up during processing and any observations created are linked to the encounter.
 The association here is assumed to be one encounter per device.

 ## Post Deployment
 After the ARM template is successfully deployed the mapping configurations for device content and converting to FHIR need to be added to the template container in the deployed Azure Storage blob.
 You can use a tool like [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to easily upload and update the configurations.
 Navigate to the Azure Storage account deployed by the ARM template (it will be service name you selected) and select the template storage to container.
 From there upload the configurations and you are done.